-- Replace the aging Quinhagak Street & Askeland Drive storm drain system to align with the new roadway improvements. - Install subdrains on both sides of Quinhagak Street to mitigate the effects of high groundwater. - Install catch basins at roadway low points and other areas to alleviate ponding issues. - Provide positive roadway drainage to minimize ponding. - Provide water quality treatment for storm runoff.
+- Replace the aging Quinhagak Street & Askeland Drive storm drain system to align with the new roadway improvements. - Install a single subdrain down the center of Quinhagak Street to mitigate the effects of high groundwater. - Install catch basins at roadway low points and other areas to alleviate ponding issues. - Provide positive roadway drainage to minimize ponding. - Provide water quality treatment for storm runoff. - Extend footing drain services to property line of each parcel along the project corridor except for parcels that currently have on-site storm drain systems (Parcels 4, 5, & 12).